-This is because value is based on the potential of the land, not just the land itself.
+This is because the land’s true value is based on the potential of the site, not just the land itself.

-Therefore, if you are planning to develop a subdivision on the lot and are just looking at comps of other raw land sales, you may not get a good sense of what the land is worth given the potential revenue as well as the costs of your project.
+If you are planning to develop a subdivision on the lot and you just look at the comps of other raw land sales, you may not get a good sense of what the land is worth given the potential revenue and costs of your project.

-To properly taken into account the specifics of your deal, you can complete a residual land value analysis.
+To properly take into account the specifics of your deal, you can use a residual land value analysis.

-At a high level, this involves subtracting your projected expenses (minus the cost of the land) as well as your required profit from your projected revenue.
+At a high level, this involves subtracting your projected expenses (minus the cost of the land) and required profit from your projected revenue.